 - Cut the remaining WC.

-Undoubtedly, you'll make mistakes along the way; in fact, even experienced crafters aren't safe from these errors.
+Undoubtedly, you'll make mistakes along the way; in fact, experienced crafters too, aren't safe from these errors while attempting even easy macrame for beginners.
 Nonetheless, there is a workaround for common issues like:

 - Cord Too Short